bparanj/crystal/programming/iac/docs/experiments/pem-file-downloader.md

 To use AWS Secrets that are defined as environment variables in your JavaScript code, especially when working with Node.js, you can use the `process.env` object.
 This object provides access to the environment variables set in the environment where the Node.js application is running.

-If you have AWS Secrets like AWS Access Key ID and AWS Secret Access Key stored in environment variables (commonly named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`), you can access these within your JavaScript code to configure the AWS SDK as follows:
+If you have AWS Secrets like AWS Access Key ID and AWS Secret Access Key stored in environment variables ( named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`), you can access these within your JavaScript code to configure the AWS SDK as follows:

 First, ensure your environment variables are set.
 You can set them temporarily in the terminal (for the current session only) or permanently by adding them to your shell profile file (e.g., `~/.bash_profile`, `~/.bashrc`, `~/.zshrc`).